cchapmanbird/EMRI-FoM/README.md

 # EMRI Figures of Merit (FoMs) Computation

-This repository contains codes for computing Figures of Merit (FoMs) related to Extreme Mass Ratio Inspirals (EMRIs) and Intermedia Mass Ratio Inspirals (IMRIs).
+This repository contains codes for computing Figures of Merit (FoMs) related to Extreme Mass Ratio Inspirals (EMRIs) and Intermediat Mass Ratio Inspirals (IMRIs).
+The codes contained in this repository are meant to be run on GPUs and a singularity image can be found [here](https://public.spider.surfsara.nl/project/lisa_nlddpc/emri_fom_container/).

 ![SNR Figure of Merit Example](pipeline/requirements_results/error_distribution_absolute_errors_a.png)
 ![PE Figure of Merit Example](pipeline/requirements_results/snr_redshift_requirement_allspins.png)